You are here

 Also an important new feature was introduced in Reporting Services :

 Report builder.
 This solution made it possible to end users to create their own report.
 Also in 2005 Microsoft introduced its first Scorecarding solution,

 At that moment the biggest gap in the Microsoft Performance Management stack was the missing CPM functionality, mainly in the exploding Planning and Budgeting market segment.
 This functional gap was filled with the introduction of

 Microsoft PPS Performance Point Server 2007.
 Next to new Planning and Budgeting functionality, the scorecarding capabilities of Business Scorecard Manager and analysis & visualization functionality from the acquired ProClarity was added.
 Beginning of 2009, Microsoft announced the end of life of Performance Point Server as a separate solution and decided to integrate next versions of the individual components into

 Late 2008, Microsoft finally launched SQL Server 2008 with further builds on SQL Server 2005, making the RDBMS and Analysis Services engines even faster and better.
 New and improved functionalities to SSIS and SSRS additionally improve performance and ability to compete in the BI market.
 Improved Reporting Builder functionality gives end users additional ways to build their own reports.
 Tight integration with Office 2007 leads to an even further enhanced user experience.

-Power BI is a constantly evolving platform, where new features and capabilities are introduced around the clock.
+is a constantly evolving platform, where new features and capabilities are introduced around the clock.
 Power BI integrates seamlessly with dozens of data sources and can work with big data and data science solutions.
-It’s a great platform for self-service BI, with good support for mobile BI by using native apps for Android, iOS and Windows Phone.
+Its a great platform for self-service BI, with good support for mobile BI by using native apps for Android, iOS and Windows Phone.